RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 - [Modeling](#modeling)

 ## Introduction
-The objective of this project is to identify and evaluate forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
-The models considered were ARMA, GARCH, prophet, and a LSTM Network.
+The objective of this project is to evaluate and compare forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
+The techniques considered were ARMA, ETS, combined GARCH models, prophet, and a LSTM Network.

 ## Data
 The dataset was created from the monthly revenue reports provided by the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
 The dataset is composed of the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024, totaling 213 data points.